Firewall

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Jack Stanfield, successful bank security executive, drives through Seattle to work, establishing his comfortable upper-middle-class life with wife Beth and two children..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Bill Cox reveals himself as a criminal mastermind who has taken Jack's family hostage.
 Cox forces Jack into his car, showing him surveillance footage of his family held at gunpoint in their home..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.